tofuengine/tofu/README.md

 * Self-contained, no additional runtime modules/libraries required (system-wide libraries excluded).
 * Multi-platform support through cross-compilation (Windows, Linux, and [Raspberry-Pi](https://www.raspberrypi.org/) -- macOS currently not supported, possibly WebAssembly in the not-so-distant future).

-For the courious ones, this is the current statistics of the game-engine codebase:
+For the courious ones, these are the current statistics of the game-engine codebase:

 | Language       | Files  | Blank  | Comment  | Code   |
 | -------------- | ------ | ------ | -------- | ------ |